-We recognise the necessity of conducting a deeper risk assessment of our supply chain and will utilise our membership of SEDEX to identify risks.
-High risk suppliers will be asked to complete the SEDEX selfassessment questionnaire, responses will be analysed and risks mitigated where required.
+We recognise the necessity of conducting a deeper risk assessment of our supply chain and plan to further develop our use of SEDEX to identify risks.
+In due course we intent to require high risk suppliers will be asked to complete the SEDEX self-assessment questionnaire, responses will be analysed and risks mitigated where required.